AbdullahDarras/Wordpress-Client/README.md

 # FSoft-WordApp
-Simple Wordpress Mobile Reader with basic features using Xamarin and MvvmCross
+Simple Wordpress Mobile Reader (iPhone and Android) with basic features using Xamarin and MvvmCross

 # Get Started
 1. Install <a href="https://wordpress.org/">Wordpress</a> site to your server
 2. Install these plugins for your site:
  * <a href="https://wordpress.org/plugins/json-api/">JSON API</a>
- * ii.<a href="https://wordpress.org/plugins/json-api-auth/">JSON API Auth</a>
+ * <a href="https://wordpress.org/plugins/json-api-auth/">JSON API Auth</a>
  * JSON API MNEWS in this repo (WordApp.Server/wordpress_plugins/json-api-mnews)
 3. Go to Settings -> JSON API page and active controllers which you need (core, auth, fnews)
 4. Clone this repo and use Xamarin Studio to develop your app